 I don’t think the Aquagear is a bad choice altogether.
 In fact, it’s one of the best pitcher filters on the market, and has plenty of positive reviews to attest to that.
 However, it simply can’t keep up with the

-If you want to remove the most impurities from your water with a pitcher filter, the
+If you want to reduce the most impurities from your water with a pitcher filter, the